Arraba, Israel: Ottoman Empire

 The village was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 Arraba appeared in the tax registers as being in the Nahiya ("Subdistrict") of Tabariyya, part of Sanjak Safad.
 It had an all Muslim population of 125 households and 2 bachelors.
 The villagers paid a fixed tax rate of 20% on wheat, barley, summer crops or fruit trees, cotton, and goats or beehives; a total of 11,720 akçe.
 1/4 of the revenue went to a waqf.

-At some point in the mid-17th century the Zayadina, an Arab Muslim tribe, immigrated to Arraba.
-Its sheikh ("chief") later acquired control of the town and its district after wresting control of the area from the Druze sheikh of Sallama.
+At some point in the mid-17th century the Zayadina, an Arab Muslim tribe, moved to Arraba.
+Its sheikh later acquired control of the town and its district after wresting control of the area from the Druze sheikh of Sallama.
 Sallama and other Druze villages in the vicinity were subsequently destroyed, Druze suzerainty over the Shaghur district came to an end and the Zayadina consequently gained significant influence in the area, including the role of tax collector of Shaghur on behalf of the Ottoman wali ("governor") of Sidon Province.
-Arraba became home to Zahir al-Umar, a later sheikh of the Zayadina tribe.
-According to local legend, he sought refuge there after killing a Turkish soldier.
-He won the support of the local sheikh, Muhammad Nasser, by helping him settle a score with a neighboring village, which set off a series of campaigns that led to the conquest of the entire Galilee.
-A building said to be the home of Zahir is still standing.
+Arraba became home to Daher al-Umar, a later sheikh of the Zayadina tribe.
+A building said to be the home of Daher is still standing.

 In 1838, Arabeh was noted as a Muslim and Christian village in the Esh-Shagur district, located between Safad, Acca and Tiberias.

 In 1875 Victor Guérin found Arrabah to have 900 Muslim inhabitants and 100 Greek-Orthodox Christians.
 In 1881, the PEF's Survey of Western Palestine (SWP) described Arrabet al Buttauf as "A large stone-built village, containing about 1,000 Moslems and Christians, and surrounded by groves of olives and arable land.
 Water is obtained from a large birkeh and cisterns.
 This was the place where Dhaher el Amr´s family was founded, and was long occupied by them."

 A population list from about 1887 showed that Arrabet had 970 inhabitants; about 80% Muslim and 20% Catholic Christians.